NCAA to look into holding both Final Fours in same city

 AP Basketball Writer

-The NCAA is exploring holding a joint Final Four with the men and women’s basketball tournaments holding their semifinals and title games in the same city on the same weekend, though it would not happen until at least 2027 with sites already locked in through 2026.
+The NCAA is exploring holding a joint Final Four with the men and women’s basketball tournaments playing their last weekend in the same city, though it would not happen until at least 2027 with sites already locked in through 2026.

 Combining the tournaments was one of the recommendations stemming from an external review of gender equity issues of the tournaments.
 The report released in August was sparked by outrage at the disparities between amenities at the two tourneys, including weight rooms and other features.